bassman5/maven-concordion-reporting-plugin/README.md

 -------------

     <concordionDir>${basedir}/target/concordion</concordionDir>
-This is the directory defined in the build section, where the concordion files can be found
+This is the directory defined in the build section, where the Concordion files can be found

     <concordionIndexFile>acceptanceTests/AcceptanceTests.html</concordionIndexFile>
 This is the top level html index file which will be the link you will be taken to from the Project Reports->Concordion menu